dkadetov/terraform-azure-postgres/example/README.md

-# Azure PostgreSQL Flexible Server Terraform Example
+# Azure PostgreSQL Flexible Server: Terraform Example

 > **Disclaimer**: This README was generated with the assistance of an AI agent and may contain inaccuracies or errors.
 Please review and validate the information before implementation.